b-zee/LPC11xx/README.md

 This project uses [GNU Make](https://www.gnu.org/software/make/) to build the project.

 `make upload` uploads the image to the LPC11xx.
-By default to `/dev/ttyUSB0`, but can manually provided, just like the BAUD rate, which is 19200 by default:
+By default to `/dev/ttyUSB0` with BAUD rate 19200, but can be manually provided:

     make TTY=COM4 BAUD=9600 upload